 This is taken literally by those who hold this view.
 If there is nothing new, then there cannot be a new person according to this logic.
 The phrase “under the sun” is used 29 times in Ecclesiastes and nowhere else in Scripture.
 Every single time it is used it is describing something that man does.
 The context of the chapter proves this.
 Read it from verse 1.
 The world is said continue to function as it always has and we cannot change it.
 All the activity of a man during his lifetime is lost at some point (Ecclesiastes 1:11).
 There have always been evil, tyrants, famines, poverty, etc.

-"Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of Elohim.
+"Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the LORD."— Malachi 4 5

-John did for Mashiach what Elijah was to have done for the coming of Elohim, but he was not Elijah reincarnated.
+Note how it says, "in the spirit and power of Elias", not as the reincarnated soul of Elias.
+It makes no mention of John having the soul of Elijah within him.
+John did for the Savior what Elijah was to have done for the coming of the Lord, but he was not Elijah reincarnated.
 In other words, John the Baptist’s identification as Elijah was not predicated upon his being the actual Elijah.

 This verse is also taken out of context.
 "Regeneration" is taken as the soul being transferred into another body.
 Another word for regeneration is rebirth, related to the biblical phrase “born again.”
 This is about being born again, renewing your mind and devoting yourself to the Most High.
 The Strong's Concordance word for renewal is 3824. paliggenesia : regeneration, <renewal>.

-Hebrews 9 27 And as it is appointed unto men once to die, but after this the judgment.
+"And as it is appointed unto men once to die, but after this the judgment."— Hebrews 9 27